2025-01-24

 file.

-In addition to numeric notation, chmod
+In addition to numeric notation, chmod allows you to

 specify which user (owner, group, or others) you want to modify